FTabilo-ml/mining-silica-prediction/README.md

 ## Dataset

-The dataset used in this project comes from the [Mining Core Sampling Dataset](https://www.kaggle.com/datasets/imoore/mining-core-sampling-dataset) on Kaggle.
+The dataset used in this project comes from the ([Quality Prediction in a Mining Process](https://www.kaggle.com/datasets/edumagalhaes/quality-prediction-in-a-mining-process)) on Kaggle.
 It contains time-series measurements of silica concentration and other process variables from a mining operation.

 To download it manually: